RetroReversing/retroReversing/pages/consoles/xbox/XboxGameEngines.md

 `\\Jade

 Games:
-* Prince of Persia and the Sands of Time [^4]
+* Prince of Persia: The Sands of Time [^4]
-* Prince of Persia Two Thrones
+* Prince of Persia: Two Thrones
-* Prince of Persia Warrior Within [^4]
+* Prince of Persia: Warrior Within [^4]
-* Beyond Good And Evil [^4]
+* Beyond Good and Evil [^4]
 * King Kong

 ---
 ## The Snowblind engine
-Developed by Snowblind Studio used for there baldur's gate series.
-It Also referred to as the Dark Alliance game engine.
+Developed by Snowblind Studio used for there Baldur's Gate series.
+It also referred to as the Dark Alliance game engine.

 Games:
 * Baldur's Gate: Dark Alliance